Cyprus government broke its own laws countless times in granting passports -inquiry | Law-Order

 Cyprus government broke its own laws countless times in granting passports -inquiry

-The island's cabinet, responsible for rubber stamping applications, broke the law on countless occasions, Nikolatos said, calling it "mass illegality".
-Authorities would grant a passport to applicants meeting a minimum investment requirement, which had a price tag of 2 million euros ($2.43 million) in its final form.
+The island's cabinet, responsible for rubber-stamping applications, broke the law on countless occasions, Nikolatos said, calling it "mass illegality".
+Cyprus's right-wing government, which championed the scheme before it was pulled, said the report appeared to ascribe no malfeasance or criminal responsibility on the cabinet.

 Cyprus's government broke its own law countless times in granting citizenship to thousands of people in a now discredited passports-for-cash scheme, an official inquiry has found.
 In a damning indictment, a government-appointed commission of inquiry said the scheme, from which almost 7,000 people benefited, was running in a vacuum for more than a decade without adequate oversight and with no checks and balances.